-This measure provides employees with a basic wage cover in view of the disruption caused by the COVID pandemic to certain industries.
-Funds are forwarded to employers who are in turn obliged to forward these to their employees.
-Full time employees in specific sectors will receive €800 a month from the government through their employers.
+This measure provides employees with a basic wage cover in response to the disruption caused by the COVID-19 pandemic.
+Funds are forwarded to employers who are obliged to forward them to their employees.
+Full-time employees in specific sectors will receive €800 a month from the government through their employers.
 As part of the agreement, employers in these sectors will continue providing their workers with a further €400 a month.
-Employers who were too highly impacted by the pandemic and cannot afford the further €400 must register with the Department of industrial relations.
+Employers who were highly impacted by the pandemic and cannot afford the further €400 must register with the Department of Industrial Relations.

-In other sectors also thought to have been hit by the pandemic but to a lesser degree, the list of which are also available on the Malta Enterprise website (Annex B), full time and part-time employees are entitled to the equivalent of one days' salary per week, set at €160 per month and €100 per month, respectively.
+In other sectors also hit hard by the pandemic but to a lesser degree, full time and part-time employees are entitled to the equivalent of one days' salary per week, set at €160 per month and €100 per month, respectively.
 Those in Gozo are entitled to two days' salary per week; €320 per month for full-time and €200 per month for part-time employees.

-Full-time self-employed in sectors thought to have been hit but to a lesser degree who have employees will receive €320 per month, part-time self employed €200 per month.
-Full-time self-employed based in Gozo in these same sectors will also be entitled to €320 per month but will rise to €480 if they employ staff, and the employees will be entitled to two days salary.
-Part-time self-employed in Gozo will be entitled to €200, rising to €300 if they employ staff.
+Full-time self-employed individuals in sectors hit hard by the pandemic, but to a lesser degree, with employees will receive €320 per month.
+Part-time self employed individuals will receive €200 per month.
+Full-time self-employed based in Gozo in these same sectors will also be entitled to €320 per month but will rise to €480 if they employ staff.
+These additional employees will be entitled to two days salary.
+Part-time self-employed individuals in Gozo will be entitled to €200, rising to €300 if they employ staff.
 The employees will receive two days salary.

 In July 2020, the sectors in Annex A were reviewed and reduced.
-Those sectors previously supported by this scheme but not included in the updated Annex A will from July 2020 receive a wage supplement of €600 for full time workers and up to €375 for part time workers, termed Annex C. It was also announced in July 2020 that pensioners and students who were registered as employed with JobsPlus since the 9 March, may now also be considered for the Wage supplement.
-These were previously ineligible.
+Those sectors previously supported by this scheme but not included in the updated Annex A, will receive a wage supplement of €600 for full time workers and up to €375 for part time workers, termed Annex C. It was also announced in July 2020 that pensioners and students who were registered as employed with JobsPlus since the 9 March, may now also be considered for the wage supplement.
+This group was previously ineligible.

 By the end of May it was announced that €55 million had been disbursed, saving 93,580 jobs.
-A futher €25 million was expected to be distributed by the beginning of June.
+A further €25 million was expected to be distributed by the beginning of June.

-By mid-September 2020, the Malta Enterprise CEO announced that €200 million had been spent on this measure.
-Furthermore, around 85% of those who benefitted from the measure were micro, small and medium enterprises.
+By mid-September 2020 the Malta Enterprise CEO announced that €200 million had been spent on this measure.
+Furthermore, around 85% of those who benefited from the measure were micro, small and medium enterprises.

-A September 2020 study by the Malta Employers Association which was conducted amongst its members found that the COVID-19 wage supplement was rated as the most effective financial measure with 62% rating it as effective.
+A September 2020 study by the Malta Employers Association found that the COVID-19 wage supplement was rated as the most effective financial measure, with 62% rating it as effective.

-In mid-September 2020, the measure had cost €200 million.
+By mid-September 2020 the measure had cost €200 million.
 This amounts to almost the entire €215 million budget approved by the EU Commission under the State Aid Temporary Framework adopted by the Commission on 19 March 2020.
-However, this figure needs to be treated with caution, as various ministers and stakeholders mentioned different sums.
+However, this figure needs to be treated with caution, as various ministers and stake holders mentioned different sums.